AnsonLiu01/slides_chat/README.md

-PowerPoint Slide Ingestion and Summarization Tool
+PowerPoint Slide Ingestion and Summarization Tool (A WORK IN PROGRESS)

 This repository contains a tool for ingesting PowerPoint slides and generating concise summaries.
 It leverages NLP techniques to extract key insights from slide content, making it ideal for quick reviews and analysis.